Dengue and severe dengue

 The Aedes aegypti mosquito is the primary vector of dengue.
 The virus is transmitted to humans through the bites of infected female mosquitoes.
 After virus incubation for 4–10 days, an infected mosquito is capable of transmitting the virus for the rest of its life.

-Infected humans are the main carriers and multipliers of the virus, serving as a source of the virus for uninfected mosquitoes.
+Infected symptomatic or asymptomatic humans are the main carriers and multipliers of the virus, serving as a source of the virus for uninfected mosquitoes.
 Patients who are already infected with the dengue virus can transmit the infection (for 4–5 days; maximum 12) via Aedes mosquitoes after their first symptoms appear.

-Aedes albopictus, a secondary dengue vector in Asia, has spread to North America and Europe largely due to the international trade in used tyres (a breeding habitat) and other goods (e.g. lucky bamboo).
-Ae. albopictus is highly adaptive and therefore can survive in cooler temperate regions of Europe.
+Aedes albopictus, a secondary dengue vector in Asia, has spread to North America and more than 25 countries in the European Region, largely due to the international trade in used tyres (a breeding habitat) and other goods (e.g. lucky bamboo).
+Ae. albopictus is highly adaptive and, therefore, can survive in cooler temperate regions of Europe.
 Its spread is due to its tolerance to temperatures below freezing, hibernation, and ability to shelter in microhabitats.

 Dengue fever is a severe, flu-like illness that affects infants, young children and adults, but seldom causes death.

-Dengue should be suspected when a high fever (40°C/ 104°F) is accompanied by two of the following symptoms: severe headache, pain behind the eyes, muscle and joint pains, nausea, vomiting, swollen glands or rash.
+Dengue should be suspected when a high fever (40°C/104°F) is accompanied by 2 of the following symptoms: severe headache, pain behind the eyes, muscle and joint pains, nausea, vomiting, swollen glands or rash.
 Symptoms usually last for 2–7 days, after an incubation period of 4–10 days after the bite from an infected mosquito.

 Severe dengue is a potentially deadly complication due to plasma leaking, fluid accumulation, respiratory distress, severe bleeding, or organ impairment.
-Warning signs occur 3–7 days after the first symptoms in conjunction with a decrease in temperature (below 38°C/ 100°F) and include: severe abdominal pain, persistent vomiting, rapid breathing, bleeding gums, fatigue, restlessness, blood in vomit.
+Warning signs occur 3–7 days after the first symptoms in conjunction with a decrease in temperature (below 38°C/100°F) and include: severe abdominal pain, persistent vomiting, rapid breathing, bleeding gums, fatigue, restlessness and blood in vomit.
 The next 24–48 hours of the critical stage can be lethal; proper medical care is needed to avoid complications and risk of death.

 There is no specific treatment for dengue fever.